redbluegames/unity-mulligan-renamer/CONTRIBUTING.md

 ### Issue Management ###
 When starting work on an issue, follow these steps:

+New Contributors:
-1. Assign the issue to yourself so others will know it's claimed
+1. Claim the issue: Comment on the issue that you are investigating it, so others will know it's claimed.
+2. When complete, submit a Pull Request into the development branch.

+Frequent Contributors:
+1. Assign the issue to yourself.
-2. If the issue is in a Project, move the issue to To Do
+2. If the issue is in a Project, move it to To Do.
-3. When complete, Submit a pull request into the development branch.
+3. When complete, submit a Pull Request into the development branch.
 A repository admin will move it to Done when it's approved and merged into the developoment branch.

+If you'd like to be added to the Frequent Contributors team here: https://github.com/orgs/redbluegames/teams/frequent-collaborators

 ### Branching Strategy / Pull Requests ###